Crisis Response Team

 We are confident these changes will lead to better outcomes for those experiencing mental health crises and a stronger, more resilient support system for our entire community.

-A: The Olmsted County Crisis Response team will closely collaborate with law enforcement and EMS when needed, ensuring a coordinated response that prioritizes safety and appropriate care.
+A: The Olmsted County Crisis Response team closely collaborates with law enforcement and EMS when needed, ensuring a coordinated response that prioritizes safety and appropriate care.
 In cases where there are safety concerns, law enforcement may accompany the crisis team to ensure that both the individual in crisis and the responders are protected.

 Q: If someone is experiencing a mental health crisis, what steps should they take?